We began as many things do, with an idea, a passion, and the need to fill a void.

 Our Vision: It is our intention to become the hub, the connection point for the literary arts in the region.

-Lit Cleveland's board consists of Susan Petrone (President), John Zajc (Vice President), Miesha Headen (Treasurer), Erin King (Secretary), Kathleen Cerveny, Harriett Logan, Suzanne DeGaetano, Richard Rzepka, Brandon Baker, Mark Schumann and Katherine Clark.
+Lit Cleveland's board consists of Susan Petrone (President), John Zajc (Vice President), Miesha Headen (Treasurer), Erin King (Secretary), Kathleen Cerveny, Harriett Logan, Suzanne DeGaetano, Richard Rzepka, Brandon Baker, Mark Schumann, Katherine Clark, Dairian Heard, Susan Oelbracht, Mel McGee, Darlene English, Susan Spinell and Cathy Barber.

 "It is our intention to become the hub, the connection point for the literary arts in the region."